Sabalenka Outlasts Local Hero Zheng To Win Third Wuhan Open Title - UrduPoint

 Sabalenka Outlasts Local Hero Zheng To Win Third Wuhan Open Title

-Wuhan, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2024) Aryna Sabalenka on Sunday became the first player to win the Wuhan Open three times by defeating local hero Zheng Qinwen 6-3, 5-7, 6-3 in the final.
+Wuhan, (APP - UrduPoint / Pakistan Point News - 13th Oct, 2024) Aryna Sabalenka became the first player to win the Wuhan Open three times by defeating local hero Zheng Qinwen 6-3, 5-7, 6-3 in the final on Sunday.

 The top seed, who also triumphed at the event in 2018 and 2019, kept her undefeated record in Wuhan intact, improving to a perfect 17-0.